Icinga/ansible-collection-icinga/doc/role-icinga2/features/feature-ido.md

   * Decides whether the feature is enabled or disabled.
 Possible values present, absent.

 * `enable_ssl: boolean`
   * Use SSL.
 Change to true in case you want to use any of the SSL options.

 * `ssl_mode: string`
-  * **Only PgSQL**: nable SSL connection mode.
+  * **Only PgSQL**: Enable SSL connection mode.
 Value must be set according to the sslmode setting: prefer, require, verify-ca, verify-full, allow, disable.

 * `ssl_key: string`
   * SSL client key file path.